 Frank Mora, former U.S. ambassador to the OAS, stated to the NYT that Trump "is frustrated" because he has not yet achieved the expected results in Cuba and that is why "they are tightening the screws" to force concessions from the regime.

-The article also notes that the U.S. administration views the operation carried out in Venezuela against Nicolás Maduro in January 2026 as a success, an experience that some officials believe could be partially replicated in Cuba.
+The article also notes that the U.S. administration views the operation carried out in Venezuela against Nicolás Maduro in January 2026 as a success, an experience that some officials consider partially replicable in Cuba.

-Nevertheless, experts warn that the Cuban political and military structure is different from the Venezuelan one and that Havana has historically withstood intense external pressures without making significant concessions.
+Nevertheless, experts warn that Cuba's political and military structure is different from Venezuela's and that Havana has historically withstood intense external pressures without making substantial concessions.

-Despite this, the report makes it clear that Washington believes the situation in Cuba has entered a decisive stage and that the underlying political goal is to accelerate a transformation of the system without triggering a scenario of ungovernability on the island.
+Nevertheless, the report makes it clear that Washington believes the situation in Cuba has entered a critical stage and that the underlying political aim is to accelerate a transformation of the system without triggering a scenario of ungovernability on the island.

 Filed under: